xhostcomweb/rails-7-project-manager/README.md

 ## Roles ##

-* Admin as boolean flag on User model (manual - in console)
+* Admin as boolean flag on User model (manual - switch it in console)
-* Member and other roles as enum on User model
+* Member and other roles as enum integer on User model (write methods as required)

 # JS & CSS Bundling with Rollup - no webpack/webpacker